Posted on Leave a comment

 Additional dog care requirements

-Your child will also need to clean up after the dog. this means daily poop-duty.
+Your child will also need to clean up after the dog.
+This means daily poop-duty.
 There’s also the likelihood of random vomiting, diarrhea, and peeing-in-the-house accidents.
 These are unpleasant but expected aspects of dog ownership that your child should be aware of and agree to handle.

 Grooming varies based on the type of dog you get.
 If the dog is going to be inside your home, you should require your child to bathe the dog every few weeks and brush it daily.
 These duties may increase if the dog is prone to shedding.